danjaw1999/ShopByJawor/README.md

 ### ToDo

-- Web Template
-- React Template
+- End a advertisement
+- Add a advertisement
+- Update a DB
+- RWD if time permits

 # How to install?